Mitigating optimistic bias in entropic risk estimation and optimization: Bias mitigation using bias-aware parametric bootstrapping

-We next propose different distribution fitting strategies that can aid the bias mitigation in finite samples.
-The aim is to fit a distribution such that $N$ i.i.d.\ samples drawn from the fitted distribution replicate the bias observed in $N$ i.i.d.\ samples from the true distribution $\Prob$.
+\end{example} \cite{jin2016local} show that, even for equally-weighted mixtures of well-separated spherical Gaussians with $J \ge 3$ components, the population (infinite-sample) likelihood admits bad local maxima, and that EM with random initialization converges to bad critical points with probability at least $1-\exp(-\Omega(J))$.
+Having observed that the bias of the empirical risk estimator is governed by the cumulant generating function and the distribution of the maxima of N samples drawn from the underlying loss distribution, we next propose alternative distribution fitting strategies.
+We fit a distribution such that $N$ i.i.d.\ samples drawn from it replicate the bias observed in $N$ i.i.d.\ samples from the true distribution $\Prob$.
 We refer to this approach as ``bias-aware" distribution matching.
 This concept is inspired by ``decision-aware'' learning methods in contextual optimization problems \citep{Elmachtoub_Grigas_2021, Donti_Amos_2017, Grigas_Qi_Shen_2023, Sadana_Chenreddy_2025}, where statistical accuracy is deliberately traded for improved decision outcomes.